How do I submit my CAMP PINEAPPLE application?

 What is supervision in the dorms like?

-All camp counselors, Director, and Asst.
-Director are on duty throughout the entire duration of the camp.
+All camp counselors, Director, and Assistant Director are on duty throughout the entire duration of the camp.
 In addition, UCF Housing staffs the office with professional and student staff members 24 hours a day.
+Camp Pineapple will have a Floor Monitor stationed in the hallways after hours to ensure that campers follow the stated time to be in their apartments at the end of the day.

 What time do we go to sleep?